Start with a free marketing strategy audit Start improving conversions with a free marketing strategy audit

 Related: 9 CRO Facts That Will Convince You to Use It [VIDEO]

 You want to pull your customers through the buying process by understanding their experience at each stage and what they need to move to the next.
 Example: if a customer is in the shopping cart stage and they go to checkout, but suddenly the process becomes complicated, you’re going to notice a lot of abandoned carts.
-In this instance, adding something simple like one-page checkouts, could be the adjustment your conversion funnel needs.
+In this instance, adding something simple like one-page checkouts, could be the adjustment your conversion funnel needs to provide the user with easy options to purchase.

 A/B split testing